Art Rotterdam Revisited at Van Kranendonk Gallery, The Hague, The Netherlands.

 12 Sept - 12 Oct 2011 - curated by MW Studio

 CAROLINE COLLINGE ' A Picture Unfolds ' - solo show

 THE TABLE THAT CAN TELL STORIES AND OTHER CONTRAPTIONS

-The Armchair balance by Tom Foulsham Installation commissioned by Minnie Weisz
+The Armchair balance by Tom Foulsham on upper and lower floor of studio // Installation commissioned by Minnie Weisz

 “…Tom can solve most mechanical problems and realise them against all odds…all sorts of contraptions like a page-turning device that is activated by the waste burning candle, and lots of old leather suitcases stuffed with intricate devices that would make Heath Robinson proud.”
 Ron Arad 2009.

 28 April - 12 May 2010

 Supported by CreateKX and Kings Cross Central

 A psycho-geographical descent into the mysteries of Kings Cross

 Robert Fry Minou Norouzi Zoe Grace Florence Peake Liisa Kruusmagi Minnie Weisz